burnoutberni/someone-is-wrong-on-the-internet/README.md

 ### Current Capabilities

 **Comment Detection:**
-- Supports generic comment selectors (role="comment", .comment classes, etc.)
+- **Site-specific only**: Works exclusively on sites defined in `sites.json`
-- Site-specific selectors for known platforms (derstandard.at implemented)
+- Site-specific selectors for maximum accuracy and reliability
-- Shadow DOM traversal for modern web components
+- Shadow DOM traversal for modern web components (derstandard.at)
-- Configurable via `sites.json` for easy extension
+- Easy to extend by adding new sites to `sites.json`

 **AI Reply Generation:**
 - Multi-language support (9 languages with localized prompts)